aws-samples/amazon-sqs-message-attributes-starter-kit/README.md

  1. Clone this starter kit to your Laptop / MacBook
  1. It has Maven nature, so you can import it to your IDE
  1. Create an SQS queue of type Standard.
-Make a note of its URL
+Make a note of its URL and update relevant Java classes per inline instructions in the code
  1. Create an SQS queue of type FIFO.
-Make a note of its URL
+Make a note of its URL and update relevant Java classes per inline instructions in the code

 ## Functional Overview